junaid-md/Javascript-Interview-Questions/README.md

 9) What happens to the XHR Request which is made and before receiving the response browser is closed.

 10)Explain Closures

+How do you will implement garbage collection for JS in browser?"
+And "what is dependency injecton?", "what for its used?".
+Also you can get some questions about how frameworks works under hood.
+For example, "What is AngularJS digest?"